posted by dave in category belgian, brown, good

 posted by dave in category brown, good

-(draft) Very well-balanced ale, probably meant to be a copy of Newcastle Brown Ale, and it is a very good copy indeed.
-A little more malt than the Newcastle.
+Very well-balanced ale, probably meant to be a copy of Newcastle Brown Ale, and it is a very good copy indeed.
+A little more malty than the Newcastle, and a bit more of a bite at the end.
 A very good session beer.

 Website